derailed/popeye/README.md

   # Excludes excludes certain resources from Popeye scans
   excludes:
+    namespaces:
+      - kube-public
+      - kube-system
+    gvrs:
       v1/pods:
       # In the monitoring namespace excludes all probes check on pod's containers.
       - name: rx:monitoring
         codes:
         - 102
       # Excludes all istio-proxy container scans for pods in the icx namespace.
       - name: rx:icx/.*
         containers:
           # Excludes istio init/sidecar container from scan!
           - istio-proxy
           - istio-init
-    # ConfigMap sanitizer exclusions...
+      # ConfigMap linter exclusions...
       v1/configmaps:
         # Excludes key must match the singular form of the resource.
         # For instance this rule will exclude all configmaps named fred.v2.3 and fred.v2.4
         - name: rx:fred.+\.v\d+
-    # Namespace sanitizer exclusions...
+      # Namespace linter exclusions...
       v1/namespaces:
         # Exclude all fred* namespaces if the namespaces are not found (404), other error codes will be reported!
         - name: rx:fred
           codes:
             - 404
         # Exclude all istio* namespaces from being scanned.
         - name: rx:istio
       # Completely exclude horizontal pod autoscalers.
       autoscaling/v1/horizontalpodautoscalers:
         - name: rx:.*

+  resources:
     # Configure node resources.
     node:
       # Limits set a cpu/mem threshold in % ie if cpu|mem > limit a lint warning is triggered.
       limits:
         # CPU checks if current CPU utilization on a node is greater than 90%.
         cpu:    90
         # Memory checks if current Memory utilization on a node is greater than 80%.
         memory: 80

     # Configure pod resources
     pod:
       # Restarts check the restarts count and triggers a lint warning if above threshold.
       restarts:
         3
       # Check container resource utilization in percent.
       # Issues a lint warning if about these threshold.
       limits:
         cpu:    80
         memory: 75

+  # Code specifies a custom severity level ie critical=3, warn=2, info=1
+  codes:
+    206:
+      severity: 1

   # Configure a list of allowed registries to pull images from
   registries: